inbarajaldrin/vlm_isaac_sim/isaac_exts/inv-kin-ctrl/README.md

 2. **Add the Extension Path**:
    - Open **Isaac Sim**.
    - Go to **Window > Settings > Extension Search Paths**.
-   - Add the following path to the search paths:
+   - Add the following path:
      ```
-     <your-cloned-repo-location>/vlm_isaac_sim/isaac_exts/ros2-subscriber-controller/exts
+     <your-cloned-repo-location>/vlm_isaac_sim/isaac_exts/inv-kin-ctrl/exts
      ```

 3. **Enable the Extension**:
-   - Open **Window > Extensions** in Isaac Sim.
+   - Open **Window > Extensions**.
-   - Search for **"ROS2 Joint State Subscriber & Articulation Controller"** and enable it.
+   - Search for **"Inverse Kinematic Control"** and enable it.

 ---

 ## Usage

 1. **Launch the Extension**:
-   - Once enabled, the extension window will appear with control buttons.
+   - Once enabled, the extension UI will appear with multiple collapsible frames.

 2. **Steps to Use**:
+   - **Simulation Setup**:
+     - Click **"Load Scene"** to set up the environment.
-   - **Create UR5e**: Adds the UR5e robot to the `/World` stage.
+     - Use **"Load UR5e"** to load the UR5e robot into the simulation.
-   - **Import Action Graph**: Creates the OmniGraph nodes for ROS2 communication.
-   - **Enter ROS Topic**: Input the ROS2 joint state topic name (e.g., `/joint_states`).
+     - Start or stop the simulation with the **Play** and **Stop** buttons.

+   - **Lula IK Solver**:
+     - Click **"Load Lula"** to initialize the Lula inverse kinematics solver.

+   - **Joint Control**:
+     - Enter joint values for the 6 UR5e joints in the respective input fields.
-   - **Listen to Topic**: Subscribes to the specified ROS2 topic.
+     - Click **"Set Joint Values"** to apply the joint positions.
-   - **Link Joints to Graph**: Connects ROS2 joint data to the articulation controller.
+     - Use **"Reset Joint Values"** to return all joint positions to zero.

+   - **Cartesian Control**:
+     - Input target Cartesian coordinates and orientation (X, Y, Z, Roll, Pitch, Yaw).
-   - **Play Simulation**: Starts the simulation to visualize the articulation control.
+     - Click **"Set Cartesian Values"** to move the UR5e robot to the specified pose.

-3. **Stop Simulation**:
-   - Use the **Stop Simulation** button to pause the environment.
+     - Use **"Reset Cartesian Values"** to restore default values.

+3. **Observe Changes**:
+   - Watch the UR5e robot respond in real-time as joint or Cartesian inputs are applied.

 ---

 ## Troubleshooting

-- Ensure the ROS2 bridge is running and ROS2 is correctly configured.
+- Ensure the Lula IK Solver is loaded before applying Cartesian values.
-- Verify the ROS2 topic is publishing joint states (`/joint_states` by default).
+- Verify that the UR5e robot USD asset is correctly located in Omniverse.
-- Check the console logs for any connection errors.
+- Check the terminal logs for any warnings about joint or articulation mismatches.

 ---